-- 1 On the Operations Center server running CMS, launch the CMS Configuration Manager and do the following: - 1a Set Configuration Management System Communication Mode to Secured Communication using SSL. - 1b Click Apply to update the settings and close the Configuration Manger. - 2 Issue the following command to create a certificate for CMS by running gencert:
+- 1 On the Operations Center server running CMS, start the CMS Configuration Manager and do the following: - 1a Set Configuration Management System Communications Mode to Secured Communication using SSL. - 1b Click Apply to update the settings. - 2 Use Key Manager to create a certificate for CMS.
+For more information, see "Creating a Certificate" on page 73. - 3 Use Key Manager to copy the keystore file to the CMS server's server/conf directory.
+For more information, see "Performing Advanced Key Management Tasks" on page 75. - 4 Restart CMS.